“Board” means the Company’s board of directors.

 “Company” means Turquoise Hill Resources Ltd.

-“Executive Officer” means an individual who is (a) a chair, vice-chair or president, (b) a chief executive officer or chief financial officer, (c) a vice-president in charge of a principal business unit, division or function, or (d) performing a policy making function at the Company.
+“Executive Officer” means an individual who is (a) a chair, vice-chair or president, (b) a chief executive officer, chief financial officer or chief operating officer, or (c) performing a policy making function at the Company.

 “Policy” means this policy regarding diversity on the Board and in Executive Officer positions.